Updated – May 2026

 The Completeness Requirement

 Partial audit trails are worse than none.
 Regulators become suspicious when records show gaps.
 Design logging as a core function, not an afterthought.
-If the logging system fails, the AI system should fail safely rather than operate without records.
+If the logging system fails, the agent should fail safely rather than operate without records.
+Under the EU AI Act, high-risk system providers must keep automatically generated logs for at least six months, and deployers in the financial sector must retain them as part of their books and records.

 A compliant clinical decision support AI agent follows this pattern: